dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 Besides the ability to handle bespoke logic, top-of-the-line load generators also come with plenty of quality of life features such as [E2E load testing](https://grafana.com/docs/k6/latest/using-k6-browser/), [built-in metrics](https://grafana.com/docs/k6/latest/using-k6/metrics/) and [dashboards](https://grafana.com/docs/k6/latest/results-output/web-dashboard/).

 However, while their documentation and feature set serves the "e-commerce website" use case well, what should you do when your "users" have a massive ammount of state associated to them, which heavily influences what their next steps are?
-This is this problem I've been reflecting on at [Critical Manufacturing](https://www.criticalmanufacturing.com/): structuring user behaviours that are dependent on the state in an elegant and scalable manner, within the context of load generators.
+This is the problem I've been reflecting on at [Critical Manufacturing](https://www.criticalmanufacturing.com/): structuring user behaviours that are dependent on their current state in an elegant and scalable manner, within the context of load generators.

 ## The Xiaomi phone manufacturing scenario